 Where ballots are distributed to voters, the initials of two inspectors must appear on the ballot.

 Upon being permitted to vote, the voter shall enter a voting booth or go to a machine and cast their ballot.
 The vote should not be cast in any manner other than specified here.
 Sample ballots or other materials to assist the voter in marking their ballot may be taken into the booth and copied.
 The sample ballot shall not be shown to anyone so as to reveal how the ballot is marked.

 A voter who is a parent or guardian may be accompanied by the voter’s minor child or minor ward.

 An election official may inform the voter of the proper manner for casting a vote but the official may not advise or indicate a particular voting choice.

 A voter may select an individual to assist in casting their vote if the voter declares to the presiding official that they are unable to read, have difficulty reading, writing, or understanding English, or that due to disability are unable to cast their ballot.
 The selected individual rendering assistance may not be the voter’s employer or an agent of that employer or an officer or agent of a labor organization which represents the voter.

 Where Optical Scan Voting is Used

-The voter shall fill in the oval next to the name of the candidate of his or her choice for each office for which he or she intends to vote.
-To vote for a person whose name does not appear on the ballot, the voter shall write in the name of the person of his or her choice in the space provided for a write-in vote, and fill in the oval next to the write-in line.
+The voter shall fill in the oval next to the name of the candidate of their choice for each office for which they intend to vote.
+To vote for a person whose name does not appear on the ballot, the voter shall write in the name of the person of their choice in the space provided for a write-in vote and fill in the oval next to the write-in line.

 After Voting the Ballot

-The following is a sample of the official ballot: Coming Soon
+The following is a sample of the official ballot:

 Justice of the Supreme Court